robsyme/CBW_HTseq_module5/solutions/_igv4.md

-what we see in molleculo:
+What we see from the molleculo data:

 * chr20:31,310,769-31,312,959 - yes
 * chr20:61,721,523-61,728,495 - yes